 In 2.440 career games, Gwynn struck out twice in a game only 34 times.
 He had 45 games of four or more hits, so it was more likely to see him get four hits than it was to see him strike out more than once.

-And one final strikeout-related stat that blows the mind: in his career Gwynn hit .302 with two strikes on him.
-In the 30-plus years that stat has been tracked, the next best batting average with two strikes is .260 by Wade Boggs, more than 40 points below Gwynn’s mark.
+And one final strikeout-related stat that blows the mind: Tony Gwynn hit .302 with two strikes on him.
+In the 30-plus years that stat has been tracked, the next-best batting average with two strikes is .260 by Wade Boggs, more than 40 points below Gwynn’s mark.

 8. Gwynn was still hitting line drives in his late 30s